 Mrs. Wendy Holt C.Dec

-Wendy undertakes a wide range of secretarial duties and manages the day-to-day operation of the Sub Branch office.
-She is also the Membership Officer; responsible for welcoming new members to our Sub Branch family, liaising with members regarding concerns and ensuring the membership records are kept up-to-date.
+Wendy undertakes a wide range of secretarial duties and manages the daily operation of the Sub Branch office.
+She is also the Membership Officer responsible for ensuring enquiries and membership matters are handled in a timely manner, as well as the Volunteer Co-Ordinator and the Merchandise Co-Ordinator.